nfriedly/node-dreamhost-dns-updater/readme.md

 Run it once to make sure it works:

     update-dreamhost-dns --api_key YOUR_DH_API_KEY --domain my-computer.example.com

+Note: it will fail if you target a subdomain that is currently a CNAME record.
+In that case, delete the subdomain and then try again.

 Assuming that went well, set it in a cronjob and forget about it.
 Here's an example that runs the script every 5 minutes: